evoss808/tmucronatum/README.md

     license="public domain"
     region="1,171,2170,1642">

 Prior to the arrival of the Spaniards, the Mexica group of Aztecs cultivated the Montezuma cypress as ornamental or shade plants.
-Their symbolism as ancestors, brothers, and gods associated with creation stories evolved into a symbol of government, making it a popular plant for gardens and city avenues.[^ref10] Researchers believe it was a major feature of the gardens of <span eid="Q141791">Moctezuma</span>, the sixth Huey Tlatoani or Emperor of the Aztec Empire.
-As lakes were drained and land paved over, many of the trees have succumbed to the altered hydrology and habitat loss.
+Their symbolism as ancestors, brothers, and gods associated with creation stories evolved into a symbol of government, making it a popular plant for gardens and city avenues.[^ref10] Researchers believe it was a major feature of the gardens of <span eid="Q141791">Moctezuma II</span>, the sixth Huey Tlatoani or Emperor of the Aztec Empire.
+As lakes were drained and land paved over time, many trees succumbed to the altered hydrology and loss of habitat.

 <param ve-image url="https://images.collection.cooperhewitt.org/261233_3b5b12aa3604a510_x.jpg"
        title="Study for the Cypress Trees of Montezuma, Park of Chapultepec, Mexico"